mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 29 July 2025

-- The average temperature today is 14.77˚C,
+- The average temperature today is 15.15˚C,
-- With highs of 14.98˚C and lows of 14.26˚C,
+- With highs of 15.85˚C and lows of 14.36˚C,
-- It may feel like 14.6˚C with light rain
+- It may feel like 15.04˚C with moderate rain
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 3000m
-- The pressure is 1019hPa and humidity is 88%
+- The pressure is 1019hPa and humidity is 89%
 - The sun will rise at 04:26 and set at 20:03

 <!-- weather_marker ends -->